-- Criteria: Waste Reduction Programs must meet the following five criteria.
+- Criteria: Waste Stream Removal Programs must meet the following five criteria.
 Highest priority for funding will be given those proposals with the highest ratings. - 1.
-Waste Reduction Program: The degree to which the proposal contributes to helping Metro fulfill the elements of the Solid Waste Reduction Program. - 2.
-Reduction: Emphasis on waste reduction and resulting in the highest recovery rates and highest volumes removed from the waste stream; waste removal ratios that equal a low percentage of residue to be landfilled.
+Waste Reduction Plan: The degree to which the proposal contributes furthering waste reduction. - 2.
+Reduction: Emphasis on waste reduction and resulting in the highest recovery rates and highest volumes removed from the waste stream; waste removal ratios that equal a low percentage of residue to be landfilled and that remove items not currently being removed via existing source separation programs.
 (See Table 1 for example.) - 3.
 Cost/Benefit: Projects that are cost effective in removing the highest volumes of waste at the lowest cost; i.e., cost to process or remove a given number of tons from the waste stream, compared to percent of reduction which results.
 (See Table 1 for example.) - a.
 Demonstration of economic feasibility for developing a full-scale operation that will eventually be selfsustaining from revenues earned from sales of recovered materials and manufactured end products. - b.
 Proposer demonstrates ability to expand/continue operation independently upon successful results.